tyamz/portfolio/JavaScript/Coding Challenges/README.md

 # Coding Challenges - JavaScript
 ## Thomas Yamakaitis
-This folder hold some of the Coding Challenges that I have done in JavaScript.
+This folder holds some of the Coding Challenges that I have done in JavaScript.